 A water softener solves all of these issues by preventing heavy minerals from binding or flowing through the water.
 With softened water, the moisture and “life” returns to skin and hair.
 It also prevents clothes from wearing out prematurely and leaves dishes looking and feeling clean, which cuts down on cleaning time.
 These hard-water treatment systems can:

 - Reduce time spent cleaning

-While checking your salt levels, also make sure that you assess the condition of the brine tank as salt bridges may have formed over time.
-These bridges can prevent the resin beads from softening the water properly and must be cleared to ensure the proper functionality of your water softener.
-Here are a few more tips for properly caring for our water softener:
+While checking salt levels, the condition of the brine tank should also be checked, as salt bridges may have formed over time.
+These bridges can prevent the resin beads from softening the water properly and must be cleared to ensure the proper functionality of the water softener.
+Here are a few more tips to consider:

-- Flushing the resin bed with a water softener cleaner can help to remove iron and other heavy metals from the beads, allowing them to regenerate with salt properly.
+- Flush the resin bed with a water-softener cleaner regularly.
+This can help remove iron and other heavy metals from the beads, allowing them to regenerate with salt properly.

 Q. How do you clean a water softener?

 Scrub the empty tank with soapy water.
 Rinse and fill with 0.25 cups of bleach and water.
 After 15 minutes, rinse.
 Replace brine grid.
 Fill tank with water, replenishing salt.

 Q. Is it safe to drink water from a water softener?

 Yes, it’s safe to drink water from a water softener if the only contaminants are hardening minerals.
 It won’t remove any other harmful particles, though.